Updated: March 30, 2018

 Status: Ongoing Case

 The Catalyst Hedged Futures Strategy Fund is a mutual fund within the Mutual Fund Series Trust, an investment management company with several investment funds that are marketed under the Catalyst brand.
 The Fund’s primary investment strategy is to invest in long and short call and put options.
 Prior to August 2013, the Fund operated as a hedge fund known as Harbor Assets, LLC.
-In order to raise additional capital from ordinary retail investors and the general public (as opposed to just high net worth individuals and institutional investors), the Fund converted from a hedge fund to a mutual fund.
+To raise additional capital from ordinary retail investors and the general public (as opposed to just high net worth individuals and institutional investors), the Fund converted from a hedge fund to a mutual fund.
 The Fund’s conversion required it to comply with the Investment Company Act of 1940 which limits the risk mutual funds can assume and increases the Fund’s registration and disclosure obligations to protect average investors.

 The Fund experienced rapidly accelerating losses in February 2017 as the U.S. stock market rallied and the Fund’s options were set to expire.
 As a result, the Fund experienced a sudden and dramatic drop in the net asset value of Fund shares, with $600 million of Fund value lost in a matter of days and the Fund’s “Class A” share price declining more than 15 percent.
 Since the beginning of 2017, the value of Fund assets have plummeted over $1 billion.